cohen990/workshop-property-based-testing/exercises/exercise-1/README.md

 # Exercise 1 - a simple adder

+The goal of this exercise is for you to start understanding how to read the output from property based tests and to understand how property based tests can guide you to fix bugs in your code.

-Tests can be run with `npm run exercise-1`
+Tests can be run with `npm run ex-1`

 Take a look at `adder.ts`.
 It kinda works but there are edge cases you may be able to spot.
 Please do not fix it yet.